erajasekar/erajasekar.github.io/_posts/2017-05-09-does-school-kill-creativity.md

 analytics: true
 ---

 We are all born with boundless creativity.
 But are we educating people out of their creative capacities?
 If schools are undermining our creativity,  What should we do about it?
-Inspired by Sir Ken Robinson’s famous TED talk,  I will share my thoughts based on what I learnt about schools,education and creativity.
+Inspired by Sir Ken Robinson’s famous TED talk,  I will share my thoughts based on what I learnt about schools, education and creativity.

 ## Introduction
 Sir Ken Robinson's TED talk [Do Schools Kill Creativity?](https://www.ted.com/talks/ken_robinson_says_schools_kill_creativity) is the most popular TED talk and has about 45 million views at the time of my writing this.
 Ken Robinson makes a good case on Schools kill children’s innate creative talents, But in [EducationBookCast](http://educationbookcast.libsyn.com/podcast/42-do-schools-kill-creativity-by-sir-ken-robinson) Stanislaw Pstrokonski argues against it and rips apart Ken Robinson’s ideas.
 In this post, I will share my views on this topic.
 I will first quote Ken Robison speech followed my ideas.